Metaxytherium: Evolution

 The exact origins of Metaxytherium are complicated and not entirely understood, with the two basal-most species being known from opposite sides of the Atlantic.
 Jorge Vélez-Juarbe and Daryl P. Domning propose in their 2014 paper that the closest relatives to the clade comprising dugongs, Metaxytherium and hydrodamalines are native to the Caribbean, suggesting a West-Atlantic Caribbean origin of the genus.
 This would place Caribosiren or a related genus as a potential ancestor of Metaxytherium.
 They further suggest that the genus must have originated during the middle Oligocene, due to the two basal most taxa likely having already diverged from one another prior to the Chattian.
 However, the large distance between these basal species, M. albifontanum and M. krahuletzi, may indicate that their origin is more complex than currently understood.

-Research conducted prior to the description of M. albifontanum instead generally suggested a European origin of Metaxytherium, possibly derived from Lentiarenium christolii (previously Halitherium) and eventually forming an anagentic lineage of European and North African sirenians.
+Research conducted prior to the description of M. albifontanum instead generally suggested a European origin of Metaxytherium, possibly derived from Lentiarenium christolii (previously Halitherium) and eventually forming an anagenetic lineage of European and North African sirenians.